upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 ```
 here blocks is like a sudoku of sudokus, where inner sudoku is a `3x3` grid.

-finally we merge all the values of the rows, column and grid values at each coordnate of grid and we get:
+finally, we merge all the values of the rows, column and grid values at each coordinate of the grid and we get:

 ```haskell
 -- src/lib.hs